 Several reviewers recommend the 360 Fly, a new tiny and inexpensive camera that multiple writers have likened to being the GoPro of 360-degree videos.
 The 360 Fly costs $399, shoots in all angles (although it loses a tiny bit of sight at the bottom of the rig), and delivers decent image quality too.

 Once you have your 360-degree video, you need to make sure it has the appropriate metadata.
 If you’ve used a dedicated 360-degree video camera like the aforementioned 360 Fly, you needn’t worry.
-But if you’ve hacked together your own rig, then follow these instructions to add metadata to your video file.
+But if you’ve hacked together your own rig, then follow these instructions [No Longer Available] to add metadata to your video file.

 Now you’re ready to upload your 360 Video to Facebook.
 It’s just like uploading any Facebook video, but just make sure you tag it with #360Video so it’s easier to find.
 Also, note that Facebook limits 360 Videos to 10 minutes length and a maximum size of 1.75 GB.

 - Have you tried Facebook 360 Video yet?
 What did you think?